This dreamy Arctic scene won National Geographic’s Travel Photo Contest 2

 This dreamy Arctic scene won National Geographic’s Travel Photo Contest

+On a stormy spring day, crisp winds blew across the snowy peaks of Upernavik, Greenland.
+Locals considered the balmy -30°C temperature a warm March evening, so they scampered to run errands under the setting sun.
+Photographer Weimin Chu had settled on a slope near the airport with views of colorful homes below.
 “I observed the structure, color, and mood [to be] so quality from this attitude,” he recalled later, “mainly the light at dusk.”
 Hoping to photograph a person walking or youngsters gambling within the panorama, he becomes excited to look at a small circle of relatives making their manner beneath the streetlights instead.
-Working with precision within the low light, he captured the image he had expected—and the grand prize of the 2019 National Geographic Travel Photo Contest.
+Working precisely within the low light, he captured the image he had expected—and the grand prize of the 2019 National Geographic Travel Photo Contest.
 Upernavik’s remoteness made an impact on the Chu.
-“I ought to most effectively see a natural white land blanketed through ice and snow throughout my complete flight.
-But I suddenly saw a big, heat dot in [the] a long way distance—it becomes Upernavik.
-The beauty of this tranquil village become actually passed my imagination.
+“I ought to most effectively see a natural white land blanketed through ice and snow throughout my flight.
+But I suddenly saw a big, heat dot in [the] a long distance—it becomes Upernavik.
+The beauty of this tranquil village passed my imagination.
 It changed into a wow second for me.”

 “It felt so harmonious.
-The whole land becomes covered with white, bloodless snow, and the blue tint at nightfall made it even cooler.
+The whole land becomes covered with white, bloodless snow, and the blue tint at nightfall makes it even cooler.
 But the light from the windows, road lighting fixtures, and the family of three made the arena warm again.
 I love the assessment and mood of this scene.
 I become busy taking non-stop photographs at that point, seeking to capture the first-class second,” he stated.

 I live for travel.
 I love to see places and people and feel the wind in my hair as we soar through the sky.
 I spend my time in the mountains, on the beach, and by the lake.
 I’m always on the hunt for adventures and I’m always looking to share my experiences and tips with others.